HoodyH/Context-Generator/README.md

 Now you can open the app at [localhost](http://127.0.0.1:8000) or use it in the ip host of the machine

+# Open as remote
-To find the ip host use
+Find the ip host use
 ```bash
 ipconfig
 ```